Chorley (constituency): Constituency profile

-Chorley constituency consists of the majority of the borough of Chorley.
-As well as the central market town of Chorley itself, the seat extends into southern Lancashire rural hinterland with three major villages and minor villages.
-The town of Chorley is Labour's strongest area in the seat, with the rural hinterland and smaller towns and villages more inclined to vote Conservative.

-Chorley's expansion is assured with the building of Buckshaw Village, an urban development sprawling over the former Royal Ordnance Site east of Leyland in the seat.
+The Chorley constituency is located in Lancashire and covers most of the Borough of Chorley.
+It is centred on the town of Chorley, which has a population of around 40,000, and contains the rural areas surrounding the town including part of the upland West Pennine Moors.
+The constituency also contains the villages of Adlington, Coppull, Euxton, Clayton-le-Woods and Whittle-le-Woods.
+Chorley has an industrial heritage; coal mining and cotton milling were traditionally important to the town.
+There is some deprivation in Clayton Brook and parts of Chorley, however the villages north of the town are generally affluent.

+On average, residents of the constituency are more religious and have average levels of wealth and education compared to the rest of the country.
+White people make up 95% of the population.
+The constituency is represented entirely by Labour Party councillors at the local district council, whilst some Reform UK councillors were elected in parts of the town at the county council.
+An estimated 57% of voters in the constituency supported leaving the European Union in the 2016 referendum, higher than the nationwide figure of 52%.

 Boundaries

+Historic

 1885–1918: The Sessional Division of Leyland Hundred, and part of the Sessional Division of Leyland.

 1918–1950: The Municipal Borough of Chorley, the Urban Districts of Adlington, Croston, Leyland, and Withnell, the Rural District of Chorley, and in the Rural District of Wigan the civil parishes of Haigh, Parbold, Worthington, and Wrightington.

 1950–1955: The Municipal Borough of Chorley, the Urban Districts of Adlington and Leyland, and the Rural District of Chorley.

 1955–1983: The Municipal Borough of Chorley, the Urban Districts of Adlington, Leyland and Withnell, and the Rural District of Chorley.

 1983–1997: The Borough of Chorley, and the District of West Lancashire wards of Parbold and Wrightington.

 1997–2010: The Borough of Chorley.

 2010–2024: The Borough of Chorley wards of Adlington and Anderton, Astley and Buckshaw, Brindle and Hoghton, Chisnall, Chorley East, Chorley North East, Chorley North West, Chorley South East, Chorley South West, Clayton-le-Woods and Whittle-le-Woods, Clayton-le-Woods North, Clayton-le-Woods West and Cuerden, Coppull, Euxton North, Euxton South, Heath Charnock and Rivington, Pennine, and Wheelton and Withnell.

 Following its review of parliamentary representation in Lancashire leading up to the 2010 general election, the Boundary Commission for England created a new seat of Wyre and Preston North in the central part of the county, which caused "knock-on" effects elsewhere.
 Chorley constituency was one of the largest in electorate at the start of the review, which was a factor in the alterations to both its own composition and the changes to surrounding constituencies.
 These changes took away from the seat all the areas to the west of the M6 motorway, namely Croston, Eccleston, Bretherton and Mawdesley; these moved to South Ribble.